andifalk/springio25-security-workshop/labs/enhanced-authorization/README.md

 ```

 Please notice the `updateBankAccount` method.
 It contains a custom query that updates the balance of a bank account only if the owner of the account matches the currently authenticated user.
-This is an example of how to use Spring Security to restrict access to data based on the user's role.
 This is basically done by using the `?#{principal?.username}` expression in the query.
-This is enabled through the Spring Data Security extension defined in class `WebSecurityConfiguration`.
+This expression extension is enabled through the corresponding Spring Data Security extension defined in class `WebSecurityConfiguration`.

 ```java
 import org.springframework.security.data.repository.query.SecurityEvaluationContextExtension;